 These toxins pose real health risks.
 Mercury is linked to kidney disease, and lead from batteries may cause many health issues, including brain damage, problems with the blood and damage to the reproductive and nervous systems.
-Asbestos, and PCBs, are carcinogenic and oil-products have been linked to liver, kidney, and bone marrow diseases.
-Heavy metals and other contaminates may enter drinking water and pose a risk to human health for everyone living near a salvage yard or sharing an aquifer.
+Also, asbestos and PCBs are carcinogenic.
+These heavy metals and other contaminants may enter drinking water and pose a risk to human health for everyone living near a salvage yard or sharing an aquifer.

 There are environmental concerns as well.
 CFCs, commonly known as Freon, is emitted from vehicles causing air pollution.
 If oil is spread on the ground, it may contaminate plants, animals, soil and groundwater.
 Many of these junkyards operate in the midst of neighborhoods.

 In Milton, VT ABC Metals is home to an estimated one million tires, posing a fire and disease hazard.
-The local fire chief has stated that if the tires catch fire, the state of Vermont would not have the resources to effectively fight the blaze.
 EPA testing has found toxic chemicals in the surrounding neighborhood, including PCBs and arsenic.
-After nine years without a permit, the junkyard continues to operate, while neighbors await the conclusion of the state’s legal action.
+After nine years without a permit, the junkyard continues to operate.

-In Strafford, VT a collection of more than 20 cars, excavators, skidders, and boats sit on a half-acre lot on Miller Pond Road, abutting a stream.
+In Strafford, VT a collection of junk sits on a half-acre lot on Miller Pond Road which borders a stream.
 Neighbors regularly pull tires and scrap metal from the stream, which runs through many of their yards.
-The junkyard is not licensed and has continued to grow over the years, now crowding the roadway.
+The junkyard is not licensed and has continued to grow over the years.

-In Vermont, Toxics Action Center Campaigns worked with Milton CLEAN, Williamstown Healthy Environment Neighborhood Alliance, Strafford Green, residents from Sharon, and VPIRG to pass stronger junkyard laws.
+Toxics Action Center Campaigns worked with Milton CLEAN, Williamstown Healthy Environment Neighborhood Alliance, Strafford Green, residents from Sharon, and VPIRG to pass stronger junkyard laws.
 The laws created setbacks from waterways, drinking water wells, and wetlands, gave towns more discretion in deciding appropriate locations for salvage yards, and established the Agency of Natural Resources as the state’s salvage yard regulator.